-Age When Total Disability Begins Date Monthly LTD Benefits Will Stop Under age 60 Upon attaining age 65 Age 60 The date the 60 th monthly benefit is payable Age 61 The date the 48 th monthly benefit is payable Age 62 The date the 42 nd monthly benefit is payable Age 63 The date the 36 th monthly benefit is payable Age 64 The date the 30 th monthly benefit is payable Age 65 The date the 24 th monthly benefit is payable Age 66 The date the 21 st monthly benefit is payable Age 67 The date the 18 th monthly benefit is payable Age 68 The date the 15 th monthly benefit is payable Age 69 or over The date the 12 th monthly benefit is payable
+Age When Total Disability Begins Date Monthly LTD Benefits Will Stop Under age 60 Upon attaining age 65 Age 60 The date the 60 th monthly benefit is payable Age 61 The date the 48 th monthly benefit is payable Age 62 The date the 42 nd monthly benefit is payable Age 63 The date the 36 th monthly benefit is payable Age 64 The date the 30 th monthly benefit is payable Age 65 The date the 24th monthly benefit is payable Age 66 The date the 21st monthly benefit is payable Age 67 The date the 18th monthly benefit is payable Age 68 The date the 15 th monthly benefit is payable Age 69 or over The date the 12th monthly benefit is payable

-Unless you have other LTD coverage, you should consider enrolling for coverage under the LTD portion of the Citigroup Disability Plan.
+Unless you have other LTD coverage, you should consider enrolling or maintaining the coverage in which you were automatically enrolled, as applicable, under the LTD portion of the Citigroup Disability Plan.
 LTD coverage protects you in the event your ability to work is impaired by an accident or sickness.

-In addition, the LTD benefit will not cover any total disability caused by, contributed to or resulting from a pre-existing condition until you have been enrolled in the plan for 12 consecutive months.
+In addition, the LTD benefit portion of the Citigroup Disability Plan will not cover any total disability caused by, contributed to or resulting from a pre-existing condition until you have been enrolled in the plan for 12 consecutive months.